ucy-coast/cs452-fa25/labs/02-devops/README.md

 ### Getting started

-Open a remote SSH terminal session to `node0`.
-Make sure you enable forwarding of the authentication agent connection.
+Open a remote SSH terminal session to `node0`, ensuring that authentication agent forwarding is enabled.
+Verify that your SSH agent is loaded with the private key corresponding to the public key you uploaded to GitHub, as described in the [prep lab](../00-prep/README.md).

 Make sure you have already installed Git on your working machine (`node0`).
 To check if git is already installed, open the Terminal and hit: